Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Base Cost: 6
 - Scale: 2
-- Limit: Chakra Control /5
+- Limit: Chakra Control /5, max 5

 #### -=[ Wall Walking ]=-
 Every village teaches this, usually to their genin, as a form of training to hone their chakra control skills.
 Training involves focusing a fixed amount of chakra at the bottom of one's feet and using that to adhere to a wall, tree, or other vertical surface.
 With this ability you can scale vertical surfaces, stand on ceilings, and so forth, at your normal movement speed.